elixir-europe/infectious-diseases-toolkit/.github/ISSUE_TEMPLATE/add_content.md

 **Resources**
-If there are resources that could be utilised for writing the new page, please list them below:
+If there are resources that could be utilised for writing the new topic, please list them below:

 **Context**